-Postmodern Composer, pianist, conductor Adolphus Cunningham Hailstork III, who has penned more than 250 works, was born on April 17, 1941, in Rochester, New York, to Lora Hailstork and Adolphus Cunningham Hailstork Jr. However, he was reared in Albany, New York.
-He has one sister, Aqualla Brown and an adopted sister, Lorett Thomas.
+Postmodern Composer, pianist, and conductor Adolphus Cunningham Hailstork III, who has penned more than 250 works, was born on April 17, 1941, in Rochester, New York, to Lora Hailstork and Adolphus Cunningham Hailstork Jr. However, he was reared in Albany, New York.
+He has one sister, Aqualla Brown, and an adopted sister, Lorett Thomas.

 Adolphus III studied violin, piano, organ, and voice and was in the Choir of Men and Boys at the Albany Cathedral of all Saints.
 In 1959, he graduated from Albany High School, where he began composing.
 Hailstork studied music theory and composition with the renowned opera composer Mark Fax at Howard University in Washington, DC, and received a Bachelor of Music degree in 1963.